Jumio/mobile-sdk-ios/README.md

 # Release notes

 Applies to all products.
-SDK version: 2.9.2
+SDK version: 2.10.0

+__This version contains a security fix.
+We advice to update to this version immediately, latest until May 1, 2018.__

+#### Changes
+* Added an additional network security layer
+* Changed handling of frameworks to use a single artifact instead of two
+* Moved podspec file to public Specs repository on Github

 #### Fixes
+* Fixed a minor security issue
-* Fixed a critical capturing problem on iPhone X
+* Various UI fixes for iPhone X
+* Miscellaneous bugfixes
+* Stability improvements

 # Basic Setup